NeoGeographyToolkit/StereoPipeline/docs/outputfiles.rst

     It is stored alongside the output products as a record of the settings that were used for this particular stereo processing task.

+\*-log* - Each program writes in the output prefix location (or tile
+    location for ``parallel_stereo``) a log file containing the command name, build information, and various messages output by that program.

+\*-<program name>-resource-usage.txt - For Linux, write such a file for each
+    ``parallel_stereo`` tile, containing the elapsed time and memory usage, as output by ``/usr/bin/time``.

 .. |times| unicode:: U+00D7 ..
 MULTIPLICATION SIGN